Institute for Advanced Professional Studies

 BleachBit is distributed with cleaners for popular applications such as Chrome, Flash, MySQL, and Skype.
 Programmers can write and incorporate their own cleaners, and submit their code for review and sharing with others in the open source community.

 Application cleaners for the newest BleachBit releases are created in an XML-based markup language, CleanerML.
-An examination of the source code for the Internet Explorer cleaner shows how it removes cookies, form history, browsing history and temporary files.
+An examination of the source code for an Internet Explorer cleaner shows how it removes cookies, form history, browsing history and temporary files.

 System and Information Management Services: